-When you make a video at night or in dim-lit conditions, during the day, there are high chances of getting a dark video which is annoying.
-This occurs pretty often as most of the time, when we make a quick video, we do not pause to check the lighting.
+When you make a video at night or in dim-lit conditions, during the day, there are high chance of getting a dark video which is annoying.
+This occurs pretty often as most of the time when we make a quick video, we do not pause to check the lighting.
 Luckily, Media Medic’s team can help make dark videos more apparent and visible.

 In this article, we will be going through the reasons why your video turns out dark and barely visible so that you know what you can do to avoid that happening and solve the issue if it does happen.